levigutt/mouse-chording/readme.md

 Avoid this problem by disabling mouse chording when switching to the touchpad.

-MacOS has a different window switcher than Windows and Linux, `Alt+Tab` will switch between applications instead of windows.
-And `Alt+NonUSBackslash` (the key above Tab) will switch between windows for the current application.
+MacOS has a different window switcher than Windows and Linux, `Cmd+Tab` will switch between applications instead of windows, and `Cmd+GraveAccent` (the key above Tab) will switch between windows for the current application.
 To account for this, the Mac version will switch between apps with `Middle+Scroll` and between windows with `Right+Scroll`.

+An alternative solution to this, is to install [AltTab](https://alt-tab-macos.netlify.app/) which is an app-switcher akin to the Windows app-switcher, for MacOS.

 ### Linux issues